Newsletters

 This week began with us waving off the year 4’s on their school journey to Marchants Hill.
 And what a brilliant few days they had!
 So many children tried out new things, from abseiling to archery, and there really was never a dull moment.
 The children showed so many of the Kilmorie Child Qualities: most of all they were collaborative, independent and resilient and they should be very proud of themselves.
 The PGL staff led the activities with skill and humour and the school staff who accompanied the children had a really fun time despite the challenge of getting 63 eight and nine-year olds to bed!
 So many memories were made, and lessons learnt, including how challenging it can be to pack away a sleeping bag.
 Thank you PGL!

-But those who stayed behind and had a ‘Home School Journey’ also had lots of fun.
+But those who stayed behind and had a ‘Home School Journey’ also had lots of Photo of children at mayo park fun.
 They started off the week with a visit to Mayow park.
 The children had so much fun playing on the zip wire, the swings, the monkey bars and on the roundabout.
 On Tuesday, they visited Lewisham lanes where the children thoroughly enjoyed bowling and playing in the arcades.

 For everyone else, the week began with Monday’s whole school assembly.
 This was led by Dennis who spoke about Neurodiversity as this week is Neurodiversity Celebration Week.
 He spoke about a range of neurodivergent conditions, such as ADHD, ASC, dyslexia, dyscalculia and Tourette’s syndrome.
 His focus was on the strengths of neurodiversity rather than the issues that it can create.
 He cited the examples of successful actors, writers, musicians, mathematicians, who are / were neurodiverse, who have used their conditions as a source of strength.
 He concluded the Upper Phase assembly by reading a poem, written by a pupil at Kilmorie, about their experience of autism, the strengths but also the challenges that they face.